SIOSlab/plandb.sioslab.com/docs/index.rst

 Planet Photometry
 =====================

-For photometry, we will using model grids by Nikole Lewis et al. (publication pending).
+For photometry, we will using model grids by Natasha Batalha and Nikole Lewis et al. ([Batalha2018]_).
 These grids represent values of geometric albedo scaled by phase function value (:math:`p\Phi(\beta)`), parametrized by:

    * Metallicity (dex) for values [0. , 0.5, 1. , 1.5, 1.7, 2. ]
    * Star-planet separation (orbital radius) (AU) for values [0.5 , 0.6 , 0.7 , 0.85, 1.  , 1.5 , 2.  , 3.  , 4.  , 5.  ]